UPDATED JUNE 7, 2023

 I started my freelance copywriting business alongside my full time job in 2011.

-In 2017 I decided to give up having a day job and freelance full time.
+This was when I decided to give up having a day job and freelance full time.

 Today I’m a generalist copywriter who specialises in conceptual copywriting and SEO copy for the web.